 June 2, 2014

-On Wasan Island, a few days into a week-long exploration of the Soul of Place.
+On the lovely little Wasan Island, a few days into a week-long retreat to explore the Soul of Place.
 Already so full of richness… trust and connection…. heightened awareness of what’s possible and what’s really needed – for each of us, in our work, in the world.

 Today, we’ve been exploring the patterns of homecoming, asking: Where is home and how do we find our way there?
 And why is this important?
 To reflect on this, we each went alone to the place on the island that called to us, that felt most like home.
 I chose the East Dock, with its charming white wicker furniture.
 As I arrived, I moved one of the chairs into the sun.
 And then I wondered if the ability to change a place is a prerequisite to feeling at home there.
 Later, in conversation with two other people, I moved a log that was standing on end along the path, making it my seat while we talked and then putting it back as I left.
 Someone had said that if we are to be truly welcoming, we must be open to being changed by the encounter.
 Is the same true for a place?

 When I brought this question back to the group, Cynthia (a respected leader across different First Nations communities) said her people recognize that there’s a whole universe of life under that log that I moved.
 “Imagine if someone came along and ripped your house away,” she said, “leaving you exposed, scared, confused.”
 Part of the sacred circle of belonging is awareness that I’m not the only one to make this place my home.
 This isn’t to say that we can’t change anything; it’s to say that we should do so with respect and even reciprocity.
 This feels right.

 June 9, 2014